sheldonhull/sheldonhull.hugo/content/notes/development/tooling/aqua.md

 ---
 title: aqua
-description: A cli version manager for the discriminating cli connoisseur.
+description: A CLI version manager for the discriminating CLI connoisseur.
 date: 2023-04-04 12:56
 tags:
   - cli